 Using the example shown in Figure~\ref{people_updateInstProto}, we follow the four steps.
-In the \textbf{first step} the current status is shown: the green and red points represent, respectively, the instances that were correct and misclassified in the training set; the current instance prototypes ($B_{ix}$) is highlighted with a larger circle.
-In the \textbf{second step}, the alternative prototypes $B_{iy}$ selected by MILTree-Med are shown.
+The \textit{first step} presents the initial status: the green and red points represent, respectively, the correct classified and misclassified instances in the training set; the current instance prototypes ($B_{ix}$) are highlighted with larger circles.
+In the \textit{second step}, the alternative prototypes $B_{iy}$ selected by MILTree-Med are shown.
 In our example, it makes no sense to update the prototypes of D, E, F and G because all instances were classified in the same class.
-However, inside bags A, B and C there are two classes available, and user then accepts the automatic MILTree-Med update, by changing the prototype to the one with the correct classification result.
-In the \textbf{third step}, the new prototype instances of bags A, B and C are shown, but the alternative prototype $B_{iy}$ is still misclassified in C. Due to this, a \textbf{fourth step} can be carried out to manually choose a new instance prototype, in this case a correctly classified one (green point) that is near to the previous prototype.
+However, inside bags A, B and C, two classes are available, so users can then accept the automatic MILTree-Med update by changing the prototype to the one with the correct classification result.
+In the \textit{third step}, the new instance prototypes of bags A, B and C are shown, but the alternative prototype $B_{iy}$ is still misclassified in C. Due to this, a \textit{fourth step} can be carried out to manually choose a new instance prototype---in this case, a correctly classified one (green point) that is near the previous prototype.

-After updating the prototypes of bags detected through the \textit{InstancePrototypes ClassMatch} tree, we retrain the classification model.
-An accuracy of 72\% was achieved before the update, and by updating only three bags it was possible to increase it to 75\%.
-In Figure~\ref{people_classified} we show the classification results using MILTree, and in Figure~\ref{people_classmatch} its correspondent \textit{ClassMatch} tree.
-Note that the \textit{ClassMatch} tree shows the bags that were misclassified in all dataset, including training and validation/test set, while the \textit{InstancePrototypes ClassMatch} tree only shows the bags that were misclassified in the training set.
-This case study demonstrates the positive impact of selecting representative instances on the accuracy of the classifier, and that the visual exploration can play an important role by making this task easier.
+After updating the bags' prototypes detected through the \textit{InstancePrototypes ClassMatch} tree, we retrain the classification model.
+An accuracy of 72\% was achieved before the update, and by updating only three bags, it was possible to increase it to 75\%.
+In \mbox{Figure~\ref{people_classifiedData}a}, we show the classification results using MILTree, and its correspondent \textit{ClassMatch} tree is shown in Figure~\ref{people_classifiedData}b.
+Note that the \textit{ClassMatch} tree shows the bags that were misclassified in the whole dataset, including training and validation/test sets, while the \textit{InstancePrototypes ClassMatch} tree only shows the bags that were misclassified in the training set.
+This case study demonstrates the positive impact of selecting representative instances on the accuracy of the classifier and that the visual exploration can play an important role by making this task easier.